GodJiong/flutter_manager/README.md

 power_command <command> [arguments]
 ```

-You can run "power_command help" get more details.
+You can run `power_command help` get more details.

 ```
 Global options: